deislabs/bindle/docs/standalone-bindle-spec.md

 ### Tarballs

 A standalone Bindle MAY be compressed into a `.tar.gz` file (i.e. tarball).
 However, it MUST expand into the same directory structure as described in the previous section.
+Implementations MAY, but are not required to, support the tarball format.

 ## Sending a Standalone Bindle